 COVID-19 Pandemic Guidlines

-However, we are pleased to still be able to provide outdoor recreational opportunities to our community and visitors.
+We are pleased to be able to provide outdoor recreational opportunities to our community and visitors.
 We encourage everyone using our facility to adhere to the following CDC guidelines to help prevent the spread of COVID-19:

 - Avoid close contact with people who are sick, and stay home if you are feeling ill.